Keto Beef Pho

 Vegetables in Pho

-To make keto pho, you can add your favorite low carb vegetables to your soup.
-I like to add a mixture of red bell pepper, onions, zucchini, mushrooms and broccoli.
-Just as long as you cut or slice them thinly with a mandoline.
+For your pho, add your favorite low-carb vegetables.
+I like a mixture of red bell pepper, onions, zucchini, mushrooms and broccoli.
+Just make sure you cut or slice them thinly with a mandoline.

 cilantro and shaved beef lying on bone broth with chop sticks nearby